Evolutionary-Intelligence/DCC/README.md

 # DCC: Distributed Cooperative Coevolution (powered by LM-CMA/CMA-ES under the recently proposed [Multi-Level Learning](https://www.pnas.org/doi/10.1073/pnas.2120037119) framework).

-This is an online companion website for the paper **Cooperative Coevolution for Non-Separable Large-Scale Black-Box Optimization: Convergence Analyses and Distributed Accelerations** (*under review*).
+This is an online companion website for the paper **Cooperative Coevolution for Non-Separable Large-Scale Black-Box Optimization: Convergence Analyses and Distributed Accelerations** (*under review, submitted to Applied Soft Computing*).

 All the Python source code and data involved in this paper are presented here to ensure **repeatability** and **possible improvements**.